thomasfriedrichs/thomasfriedrichs/README.md

 ## Hi there 👋

 ### My name is Thomas!
-I am a recent bootcamp grad about to start an internship
+I am a recent bootcamp grad about to start an internship,
+### please feel free to reach out!

 Here are some ideas to get you started: